Kazhuu/spc-player/README.md

 * SPC700 reference: https://wiki.superfamicom.org/spc700-reference
 * SPC file ID666 file format: http://www.snesmusic.org/files/spc_file_format.txt

-## TODO
+## Things to Do

 * Can play some songs but not all because of the fixed boot code location.
 * Comment code with Doxygen when cleaned up.
-* Add description of the project to this repository.
+* Add support to newer SPC formats.
-* Add schematics.